DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-server.md

 Jinja vars available are :

 - **REMOTE_ATTRIBUTES** : The list of remote attribute names used in `attrsmapping`.
 May be useful to generate SQL queries with required data without using wildcards or manually typing the attribute list.
 - **CACHED_VALUES** : The cache of previous query.
-A list of dictionnaries, each dictionnary is an entry with attrname as key, and corresponding value as value.
+A list of dictionaries, each dictionary is an entry with attrname as key, and corresponding value as value.

 ##### hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one {#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one}